Ibrahim Hashem: Arab Federation and assassination

 The impermanent Arab Federation, concocted to counter the United Arab Republic of Nasser and the Baathists, was negotiated and declared during Hashem's final term as prime minister between 1957 and 1958.
-After his resignation in May 1958, he was appointed as the Federation's vice-president.
+After his resignation in May 1958, he was appointed the Federation's vice-president.
 Hashem had been visiting Baghdad when the 14 July Revolution flared up.
 Seen as royalist politicians, Ibrahim Hashem, along with Suleiman Toukan and Khulsi Al Khairi, respectively the Federation's ministers of defence and foreign affairs, were assassinated at the outset of the Revolution.
 The British Ambassador to Jordan claims that they were killed by a mob in front of the Iraqi Ministry of Defence.
 Other sources state that they were attacked by revolutionaries near the Baghdad airport.

 Other official positions

 With few interruptions, Ibrahim Hashem was president of the Jordanian Senate between 1951 and 1956.